-This chicken in a pot is like an easy French pot au feu made with a whole chicken and vegetables, such as carrots, leeks, and turnips.
-A healthy and quick soup.
+This chicken in a pot is like an easy French pot au feu made with a whole chicken and vegetables, such as carrots, leeks, and turnips in broth.
+Healthy, quick, frugal, comforting, and simple.
+Here’s how to cook it.

 Chicken in a pot is essentially a French technique that creates a tender, soupy braise known as chicken pot au feu.
-You simply simmer a hen and some vegetables and out comes a satiating soup.
-It’s subtly flavored and soothing as heck.
-Although before you ignore the recipe below and toss in random veggies and liquid and chicken in a pot and walk away, kindly note that the amounts and timing in the eminently reliable recipe below, taken from the also eminently reliable cookbook The Food Lover’s Cleanse, are pretty precise.
-As such, they turn out beautifully cooked components.
-We can’t guarantee that if you haphazardly toss in items.
-So start with the proportions that follow, and then if you feel comfortable, vary the vegetables or add a little more liquid or tweak it in any other way according to personal preference.
-And if you’re one of those types who craves insane amounts of flavor in every spoonful, look just below to How To Add Some Bling To This Chicken In A Pot for ideas on imparting even more flavor to this simple recipe.–Renee Schettler Rossi
+All it requires from you is to simply simmer a hen and some vegetables and out comes a satiating soup of sorts that’s subtly flavored and soothing as heck.
+Although kindly note, before you glance at the recipe and then toss in random veggies and liquid and chicken in a pot and walk away for an unspecified amount of time, the eminently reliable recipe below turns out beautifully cooked components because it’s pretty precise and offers specific sizes and cooking times.
+We can’t guarantee the same splendid results if you haphazardly toss in items.
+We’re tremendous proponents of working with what you have on hand.
+But start with the proportions that follow, and then if you feel comfortable, vary the vegetables or add a little more liquid or tweak it in any other way according to personal preference.–Renee Schettler

-How To Add Some Bling To This Chicken In A Pot
+How To Ramp Up The Volume On This Chicken In A Pot

 Some people like things simple and subtle so they are able to discern the pristine flavors of each ingredient.
 Other people crave hot sauce on everything so as to ramp up the decibel level.
 If you’re the latter sort, you’re going to want to impart some additional flavor to this lovely but nuanced chicken in a pot recipe.
 Try any of the following and let us know how it goes.